isaacnmm/pestpolicy-hugo2XX/content/posts/what-do-chameleon-colors-mean/index.md

 When in shock or under attack, chameleons will show what is called fear colors which are usually darker colors like black.

-For example, your Veiled chameleons will change to [dark colors](https://animals.mom. me/identifying-veiled-chameleons-color-mood-5721. html) when it is under attack, or it's shocking or in defense.
+For example, your Veiled chameleons will change to [dark colors](https://animals.mom.me/identifying-veiled-chameleons-color-mood-5721.html)when it is under attack, or it's shocking or in defense.

 The color gets darker when the fear level intensifies.
 This is to help them blend better into their environment when under attack.